juliaolivieri/COMP_162/lecture12/correlation.md

 2. Read the following csv into a data frame called `ais` in R: https://drive.google.com/file/d/1WY7MHz3TnBvMPYJXq8UecPrhgAt8krAJ/view?usp=sharing
 3. Find the pair-wise Spearman correlation for all quantitative variables using `cor()` (you will need to use `select()` to remove `sex` and `sport`).
 4. Does any pair have a higher Spearman correlation than Pearson correlation?
 5. Based on the Spearman correlation matrix, which two variables have the **highest** correlation?
-Use `cor.test()` to find more details about the correlation of these two variables (what is the p value?
-What is the confidence interval?)
+Use `cor.test()` to find more details about the correlation of these two variables (what is the p value?)
 6. Based on the Spearman correlation matrix, which two variables have the **lowest** correlation?
-Use `cor.test()` to find more details about the correlation of these two variables (what is the p value?
-What is the confidence interval?)
+Use `cor.test()` to find more details about the correlation of these two variables (what is the p value?)
 7. (Challenge) Find the pair of variables with the lowest Spearman correlation and a p value of < 0.05.